-The opportunities for a student to study figurative painting in the U.S. are wide open; one can take classes almost anytime, anywhere.
-There are a number of well-established Classical art schools which teach classical, step by step training, throughout the United States.
+The opportunities for a student to study figurative painting in the U.S. are wide open; one can take classes almost any time, anywhere.
+There are a number of well-established classical art schools which teach classical, step by step training, throughout the United States.
 Some colleges and universities are becoming more interested in figure painting.
 The students I teach in Italy are American students studying abroad in American schools.

 Do you have a favourite piece of work that you personally adore?
 If so, then why?
 Which emotion do you love featuring on canvas most?

 There are so many paintings that I personally love; I cannot possibly name one.
-And naming a favorite emotion to paint?
+And naming a favourite emotion to paint?
 I would not want to do that.
 I am more interested in the complexity of emotions, the mixed and ambivalent ones, which we all experience all the time.

-In the maze of life how did Catherine’s time on earth evolve, what her lessons have been and how satisfied does she feel?
+In the maze of life, how did Catherine’s time on earth evolve, what her lessons have been and how satisfied does she feel?